Intern in South Africa

 Learn about the South African healthcare system through a 4- or 6-week internship while working alongside qualified medical professionals at one of Cape Town’s public health projects or community medical clinics.
 Whether looking to gain experience shadowing doctors and other healthcare professionals in a rural clinic, or an internship that involves a specialised field such as dentistry, CISaustralia works to place interns at a site where they will receive an experience relevant to their professional objectives.
 The overall experience gives students first-hand access to South Africa’s public healthcare system.

 These are observational placements (i.e., not clinical, hands-on) located primarily in township clinics, not hospitals.
 Interns will be supervised by nurses as well as shadow and interact with qualified doctors.
 A typical internship is 25-32 hours per week at public health and medical sites.
-Available on set dates only (see Program Fee & Dates).
+Available from November to February only.
+Contact CISaustralia for upcoming availability.